Side project time

-Side project time is a type of employee benefit constituting a guarantee from employers that their employees may work on their personal projects during some part (usually a percentage) of their time at work.
-Side project time is limited by two stipulations: what the employee works on is the intellectual property of their employer, and if requested, an explanation must be able to be given as to how the project benefits the company in some way, even tangentially.
+As an employee benefit, some employers offer a guarantee that employees may work on their personal projects during some part (usually a percentage) of their time at work.
+Side project time is limited by two stipulations: what the employee works on is the intellectual property of their employer, and if requested, an explanation must be given as to how the project benefits the company in some way, even tangentially.

-Technology company Google is credited for popularizing the 20% concept.
-It led to the development of products such as Gmail and AdSense.
-Though the program's continuity has been questioned Google states it remains an active program.
+Google is credited for popularizing the practice that 20 percent of an employee's time may be used for side projects.
+At Google, this led to the development of products such as AdSense.
+While Gmail is frequently described as a 20% project, its creator Paul Buchheit states that it was never one.
+Though the program's continuity has been questioned, Google stated in 2020 that it remained an active program.

-Other major companies that have at one time or another offered some or all of their employees the benefit include the BBC (10%), Apple (a few contiguous weeks yearly), and Atlassian (20%).
-Some, such as LinkedIn, have trialed more restrictive versions of such initiatives in which employees must first pitch their project and have it approved by their manager to work on it during company time.
+Other major companies that have at one time or another offered some or all of their employees the benefit include the BBC (10 percent of employee time), Apple (a few contiguous weeks yearly), and Atlassian (20 percent of employee time).
+Some companies, such as LinkedIn, have experimented with more restrictive versions in which employees must first pitch their projects to receive approval to work on them during company time.

-Side project time has been criticized by some academics, such as Queens College sociology professor Abraham Walker, as "exploitative" due to how it grants employers the intellectual property rights over the personal business ideas of their employees that the employer would have never requested to be worked on otherwise.
+Side project time has been criticized by some academics, such as Queens College sociology professor Abraham Walker, as "exploitative" because of how it grants employers the intellectual property rights over the personal business ideas of their employees that the employer would never have requested to be worked on otherwise.

 History

 3M and 15% time

-The 15% project was an initiative established by corporation 3M.
-At the time of this program's implementation, the United States' work force was composed of highly inflexible employment opportunities in rigid business structures.
-After WWII ended, 3M developed an ethos: Innovate or die, which provided enterprise for the company and inspired the launch of this program.
-This original project has widely successful outcomes, resulting in scientists developing and manufacturing products that remain utilized internationally, even decades later.
+The 15% project was an initiative established by 3M.
+At the time of this program's implementation, the United States' workforce was composed of highly inflexible employment opportunities in rigid business structures.
+WWII created an existential threat to 3M as natural rubber was needed for the war effort and scientists at 3M were given the freedom to work on a synthetic rubber.
+As WWII ended, 3M developed an ethos, "Innovate or die," that inspired the launch of this program.
+This original project had some successful outcomes; for example, during this side project time, Arthur Fry invented the Post-It Note.